Pruthvi-Parade/Pruthvi-Parade/README.md

 - 💕 **AI, ML, Image Processing and LLM**

-- ❓  **Discuss about anything related to React JS, FastAPI, Data Structures and Tech**
+- ❓  **Discuss about anything related to Next JS, FastAPI, Data Structures and Tech**

 - 📫 How to reach me **parade.pruthvi@gmail.com**